 5 from 2 ratings

-This healthy peanut butter granola is packed with big crunchy clusters and rich peanut butter flavor.
-Made with 10 simple ingredients, it's so easy to make and much better than store-bought!
-Vegan, gluten-free, and ready in 30 minutes.
+This homemade peanut butter granola recipe tastes like a peanut butter cookie, with big crunchy clusters and rich peanut butter flavor.
+Easy to make, vegan, gluten-free, and ready in 30 minutes!

 Ingredients